TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/structures.rst

 .. c:macro:: PyObject_VAR_HEAD

-   This is a macro used when declaring new types which represent objects with a length that varies from instance to instance.
+   This is a macro used when declaring new types which represent objects with a length that varies kutoka instance to instance.
    The PyObject_VAR_HEAD macro expands to::

       PyVarObject ob_base;